code001001/Phone_Suggestor/README.md

 ## How to Use

 1. Open your web browser and navigate to the generated link.
-2. Start interacting with the chatbot by typing your plant-related questions.
+2. Start interacting with the chatbot by typing your phone suggestion-related questions.